gainmaster/development-environment/README.md

     $ sudo ./install.sh <profile>

-This creates a vagrant wrapper script **gainmaster** and places it in /usr/local/bin, which should be on your $PATH.
+This creates a vagrant wrapper script **gainmaster** and places it in */usr/local/bin*, which should be on your path.

 ## Wrapper script